 - Professional choice for landscape photographers

-Kase Wolverine Filters – I am pleased to say I am an official UK ambassador for Kase Filters, These are excellent, virtually unbreakable, pro HD glass, scratch proof, and moisture repellant filters.
+Kase Wolverine Filters – I am pleased to say I am an official ambassador for Kase Filters, These are excellent, virtually unbreakable, pro HD glass, scratch proof, and moisture repellant filters.

 - K100 Holder System

 - H-GND Hard Grads .9

 Also in the bag.

 Other essential items that I carry are as follows…